 - Macro expressions: these are the usual facial expressions that you can see without difficulty, because they typically are shown across the entire face, and last a few seconds.
 Most people don’t need help to spot macro expressions, but if you do, Micro Expressions will help you.

 - Micro expressions: these are very brief expressions that are so fast that most people do not see them.
 They reveal attempts by people to conceal how they are feeling.
 They may be the result of deliberate suppression, or they may occur when people are unaware of how they are feeling, the result of unconscious repression.

 - Mini or Subtle expressions: these are very small expressions that are usually limited to just one area of the face.
 They occur either when an emotion is just beginning to be felt, or a leakage of concealed emotions.

-In RE³ Work you will see an employee’s emotional reactions when they hear unwelcome news from their manager.
+In Work you will see an employee’s emotional reactions when they hear unwelcome news from their supervisor.
+You will see sadness first.
 You will also choose the desired outcome for the employee after receiving bad news.

 View every emotion the employee shows